gaehlerm/SoftwareEngineering/README.md

 Furthermore, there is the issue of how to deal with private methods in big classes.
 Because apparently, the testing framework doesn’t have access to private functions.
 No one has, except for the class itself.
 A first attempt is making the private functions public.
 This, however, is not recommended.
 You should not make functions public, only in order to test them.
 This will lead to crippled code with too many public functions, which is the exact opposite of encapsulation.
 Therefore, unit tests should only test the public interface of a class.
 If you are tempted to test also some private functions, you should resist.
 This is a clear sign that your private functions are too complex.
 Make this private function a class on its own with a public interface that you can test.

 Classes that are hard to instantiate are another problem.
-For example, if the constructor has side effects that are not guaranteed to be undone, as opening a file, incrementing a counter, etc. In the real code, it may be guaranteed that all the required conditions are met to never run into troubles.
+For example, if the constructor has side effects that are not guaranteed to be undone by the destructor, as opening a file, incrementing a counter, etc. In the real code, it may be guaranteed that all the required conditions are met to never run into troubles.
 When running unit tests however, these guarantees may be broken in some cases, leading to undesired behavior.
 For these reasons, the constructors should be small and not execute any fancy operations.

 As a summary one can say two things about classes and tests:
 -	Classes should be small and contain few member variables